icicala/TS-THOR/README.md

 ## Features

-1. Validates and reads the input THOR JSON file
+1. Validate and read the input THOR JSON file
-2. Flattening THOR logs for efficient indexing and searching
-3. Identifies the THOR log version and selects the appropriate mapper
+2. Identify the THOR log version and select the appropriate mapper
-4. Extracts relevant information and timestamps from each log entry
+3. Extracts relevant information and timestamps from each log entry
-5. Maps THOR fields to Timesketch's required format (message, datetime, timestamp_desc)
+4. Maps THOR fields to Timesketch's required format (message, datetime, timestamp_desc)
-6. Writes the mapped events to a single JSONL output file
+5. Write the mapped events to a single JSONL output file
-7. The resulting .jsonl file can be ingested into Timesketch using either the Web UI or the [Importer CLI tool](https://timesketch.org/guides/user/cli-client/)
+6. The resulting .jsonl file can be ingested into Timesketch using either the Web UI or the [Importer CLI tool](https://timesketch.org/guides/user/cli-client/)
-8. Supports ingestion into Timesketch sketch by specifying the sketch ID or name
+7. Supports ingestion into Timesketch sketch by specifying the sketch ID or name
 ---

 ## Installation for MacOS and Linux